Home > Breakfast > Mini Cherry Curd Dutch Baby

 Tips for Making the Dutch Baby

-1. My number one tip for making the mini cherry curd dutch baby is pre-heating the cast iron skillet.
-Pouring the batter into the hot skillet does two things – it helps to create a nice crusty exterior on the dutch baby, and the quick heat helps the dutch baby to bake and rise.
+1. My number one tip for making the mini cherry curd Dutch baby is pre-heating the cast iron skillet.
+Pouring the batter into the hot skillet does two things – it helps to create a nice crusty exterior on the Dutch baby, and the quick heat helps the Dutch baby to bake and rise.

 2. Whisk the egg and the milk thoroughly before adding the flour.
 You want to make sure the mix is light and airy.
 With the egg as the only leavener, we want to make sure it is fully mixed.

 3. Be careful with the mini skillets.
-I say this from experience – the little cast iron skillets are so small, they can nearly fall through the grates of your oven rack.
+I say this from experience – the little cast iron skillets are so small, that they can nearly fall through the grates of your oven rack.
 So you just want to be sure you are setting them evenly on the rack so they don’t tilt or lean while baking!

 Single serving dutch baby in a mini skillet